wacncontent/CustomizeTool/output/articles/sql-database/sql-database-auditing-get-started.md

 An auditing policy can be defined for a specific database or as a default server policy.
 A default server auditing policy will apply to all databases on a server which do not have a specific overriding database auditing policy defined.

-Before setting up audit auditing check if you are using a ["Downlevel Client"](sql-database-auditing-and-dynamic-data-masking-downlevel-clients.md).
+Before setting up audit auditing check if you are using a ["Downlevel Client"](/documentation/articles/sql-database-auditing-and-dynamic-data-masking-downlevel-clients).

 ##<a id="subheading-2"></a>Set up auditing for your database

-1. Launch the <a href="https://portal.azure.com" target="_blank">Azure Preview Portal</a> at https://portal.azure.com.
-Alternatively, you can also launch the <a href= "https://manage.windowsazure.com/" target="_bank">Classic Azure Portal</a> at https://manage.windowsazure.com/.
+1. Launch the <a href="https://manage.windowsazure.cn" target="_blank">Azure Preview Portal</a> at https://manage.windowsazure.cn.
+Alternatively, you can also launch the <a href= "https://manage.windowsazure.cn/" target="_bank">Classic Azure Management Portal</a> at https://manage.windowsazure.cn/.
 Refer to details below.

 2. navigate to the configuration blade of the SQL Database / SQL Server you want to audit.
 Click the **Settings** button on top and then, in the Setting blade, and select **Auditing**.